swaker854/InetSoftWork/How to do Date Comparisons.md

-This document contains instructions on how to perform the most common date comparisons with InetSoft's tool.
-Date comparison is a feature available on charts with a date dimension.
+Date compasrion allows a designer or end user to compare measures for two or more date ranges.
+The charts or crosstab with a date dimension, this function automatically becomes available in this component's menu.
+The document present some most common use cases